bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

   no-pressure assessment that is only going to help guide you here in the near future.
 This is NOT a pass/fail situation.
   ## Start by forking and cloning this repository.
   ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.
+X

 1. Describe the following: `DataBase`, `Collection` , `Document`
+    - [X] Answered
 1. Describe how one can achieve the pattern of _relationships_ in MongoDB.
 What needs to take place at the schema level?
 How do we _'fill'_ in the appropriate relational data using mongoose?
+X
+    - [X] Answered

 1. Explain a way to break up an API into Sub-Applications, which tool did we use to do that?
+X
+    - [X] Answered

 # Project description